 1. Get baking

-Baking is a great activity for the whole family to do, and there’s plenty of anecdotal evidence to suggest that the therapeutic process is good for our mental health.
+Baking is a great activity for the whole family to do, and there’s plenty of anecdotal evidence to suggest that the therapeutic process is good for your mental health.
 From measuring and mixing ingredients to kneading or decorating, it teaches us a range of creative skills.
 It can also lift spirits by allowing you to take part in the joy of sharing something that you’ve all made together.
-Many celebrities have gone online since lockdown to share their favourite recipes and creations.
-These might be a good source of inspiration for getting started on your creations.
+A quick search of sites like Pinterest can give you lots of ideas and inspiration to help you get started on your delicious bakes.

-Whether it’s making something from scratch, drawing, colouring or painting, art is a relaxing and inspiring activity, and offers many health benefits.
-As well as entertaining small children during uncertain times, making art has been linked to stress reduction.
+Whether it’s drawing, colouring or painting, art is a relaxing and inspiring activity that offers many health benefits.
+As well as entertaining small children indoors, making art may also help to reduce stress.
 Drawing and painting can also help people to express their emotions in ways that may be difficult to put into words.
 If you want to improve your drawing or craft skills during lockdown, there’s a vast range of free arts and crafts resources online.
-Some artists are even sharing free virtual art lessons during lockdown.
+Some artists are even sharing free virtual art lessons.

 Daily or weekly Lego or building block challenges can be another fun way of keeping children mentally stimulated and entertained.
-One study also suggests that the parents of children who played with building blocks reported better communication skills in their children.
+One study suggested that the parents of children who played with building blocks reported better communication skills in their children.
 If you’re a working parent, you could set them a new challenge each day; there are lots of free downloadable 30-day Lego challenges on the internet to follow.
-Or the whole family could get stuck into a building block project, and see where their imagination takes them.
+Or the whole family could get stuck into a building block project and see where your imagination takes you.

 Playing board games is another opportunity for families to connect in an entertaining way and build positive relationships.
-And they offer a lot more than just entertainment.
-They can help to keep adults’ brains sharp, and teach children a range of educational and social skills.
+Not only can board games provide entertainment, but they can also help to keep adults’ brains sharp and teach children a range of educational and social skills.
 So, have a rummage through your cupboard and dig out those classic board games like Scrabble, Monopoly, Trivial Pursuit and Twister.
-To keep little ones entertained there are plenty of free board games on the internet that you can download and print, such as snakes and ladders and dominoes.
+There are plenty of free board games on the internet that you can download and print too, like snakes and ladders and dominoes.

 It doesn’t matter if some members of your household never dance, while others enjoy dance classes.
-Dancing to favourite tunes or enjoying an online dance class is a great way for families to bond, and is good for your health.
-It also releases endorphins in our body, which makes us feel happy.
+Dancing to favourite tunes or enjoying an online dance class is a great way for families to bond and is good for your health.
+It also releases endorphins in your body – feel-good hormones that help you to feel happy.
 With time to spare you could practise learning some new dance routines with the family or just have some good old-fashioned fun dancing together.
 So, put on your dancing shoes and get moving.

-Who doesn’t love den building?
+Who doesn’t love building a den?
 Keep you and your children busy by building your own cosy little hideouts for the whole household to enjoy.
 And allow yourself the perfect excuse to revisit childhood memories of rainy days spent building dens at home.
 Get imaginative using sofas, bedroom cushions, duvets and blankets to create the ultimate indoor den.
-You can even use toys, pillows and other household obstacles to create an indoor obstacle course.
+You could even use toys, pillows and other household obstacles to create an indoor obstacle course.
 There are lots of tips on the internet for building indoor dens using household items.

-When we’re surrounded by stressful events it’s important to take time out for some relaxing self-care and mindfulness.
-Try transforming an area into a calm and relaxing space by playing some mindfulness music, dimming the lighting and burning candles.
-Then use this space and mood to try out mindfulness relaxation techniques or do an online yoga or meditation class with your children.
+Try transforming an area of your house into a calm and relaxing space by playing some calming music and dimming the lights at the end of the day.
+Then use this space and mood to try out mindfulness relaxation techniques or do an online yoga or meditation class with your children before bed.
 The Cosmic Kids channel has a series of ‘Cosmic Kids Zen Den’ mindfulness and meditation videos for younger children, to help deal with stress and anxiety.